Protests in Catalonia over crackdown on banned independence vote

 Catalonia's regional government insists the referendum - deemed illegal by Madrid - will go ahead despite the crackdown and a ruling suspending the vote from Spain's Constitutional court.

 "Sorry, Spain.
-Catalonia is voting on independence whether you like it or not," read the headline of an opinion piece by Catalonia's President Carles Puigdemont published in the Washington Post.
+Catalonia is voting on independence whether you like it or not," read the headline of an opinion piece defending the vote by Catalonia's President Carles Puigdemont published in the Washington Post.

-"After three centuries under Spanish rule, on Oct 1, citizens of Catalonia will finally have the chance to exercise their right to self-determination," he added.

 Spanish authorities continued their efforts to block the referendum in the wealthy northeastern region of Spain which is home to roughly 7.5 million people.